prheenan/Research/Perkins/Projects/Protein/bacteriorhodopsin/2017-7-jcp-paper/Manuscript/2017-jcp-bacteriorhodopsin.md

 ### Data acquisition

 Modified BioLever Fast cantilevers (AC10DS, Olympus) were used for data acquisition.
 The cantilever modification procedure is discussed elsewhere [@edwards_optimizing_2017] and results in cantilevers with improved force precision, lower force drift, and microsecond temporal resolution.
 The modified cantilevers were pressed into the purple membrane at 900 pN for 1 s and then retracted from the surface at a constant velocity of 300 nm/s.
+Data were recorded at 5MHz, then smoothed with a second-order, 500-point Savitsky-Golay filter for all subsequent analysis.
 The force-extension curves were filtered as previously described to remove uninterpretable data and an interference artifact [@yu_hidden_2017].
 The unfolding of the GF helical pair was usually uninterprtable due to due to variable tip-membrane non-specific adhesion; only the ED, CB, and A helices were used for energy landscape reconstruction.

 ----
 ![](./Figures/diagram.png)